laylaoa/Monthly-Financial-Performance-Analysis/README.md

 Most financial dashboards stop at what happened.

-This project goes further — it explains **why it happened**.
+This project goes further to explain why it happened.

-Using a structured variance analysis approach, this case study decomposes financial performance into **volume, efficiency, and cost-driver effects**, turning raw numbers into **decision-ready insights**.
+Using a structured variance analysis approach, this case study decomposes financial performance into volume, efficiency, and cost-driver effects**, turning raw numbers into decision-ready insights.

 ##  Core analytical questions answered